 In this section, I take up a number of these possibilities.
 I argue that some popular ones are implausible.
-But they are mostly logical possibilities that we cannot disprove with the evidence before us.
-Most are complex, ex post patches.
+But they are mostly logical possibilities, that we cannot disprove with the evidence before us.
+Most are complex, ex-post patches.
 Sometimes patches turn out to be correct, as did foreshortening of fast-moving objects, and elliptical planetary orbits.
 Occam's razor reminds us, however, that more often complex patches fail when there is a clear simple alternative, as did epicycles and ether drift.

-A. Offsetting Instabilities?
+5.1 Offsetting instabilities?

-Perhaps the economy really is unstable as in Old Keynesian/monetarist models, but fiscal stimulus, inflationary quantitative easing, and deftly timed forward guidance just offset a deflationary spiral.
-If skillfully walked, a tightrope between abysses looks quiet.
+Perhaps the economy really is unstable as in old-Keynesian/monetarist models, but fiscal stimulus, inflationary quantitative easing, and deftly-timed forward guidance just offset a deflationary spiral, in Europe and Japan as well as the US.
+If skillfully walked, the tightrope between abysses looks quiet.